PurneswarPrasad/PurneswarPrasad/README.md

 <br>

 Hello, I'm **Purneswar Prasad**, a developer from India.
 As a versatile person, I like to keep myself engaged with any new technology I can find around.
-Currently I'm practicing to hone my frontend sills.
+Currently I'm practicing to hone my frontend skills and improve my problem solving abilities.
 <br>
 Explored the world of Open Source a bit late, but a fan since then!
 <br>